-- Back flush with chemicals at the end of every day.
+- Back flush with espesso machine cleaner chemicals at the end of every day in cafes or once every two weeks at home.
 If you’re concerned that this may be too frequent, just reduce the amount of chemical used.

 - Continuing from the above, give the shower screen a scrub on a weekly basis (if you can remove them).
 Chemical backwashes do not always dissolve the old grind within the shower screen.
 If you’ve never done this before you may be in for a shock for the amount of residue you will find.
 It’s best to do this daily as you wont be re-brewing old coffee if you let it build up.

 - Clean out any left over grind particles in your drip tray at the end of each day.
 Make sure to remove the grind manually with a chuck or towel, as the fine coffee grinds can clog up your water drain.

 - Clean your coffee grinder at the end of each shift, including the insides.
 The best way to do this is to use a small vacuum to suck-up any left over grinds.

 The above cleaning tips are only part of the process of making great coffee on your cappuccino machine.
 But a pristine and clean environment will only enhance your results and the overall taste of your coffee.